rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-If some part of the application autoloads the `User` constant before, then the
-application will interpret `app/models/user.rb` twice in development mode.

-As we saw before, in development mode autoloading uses `Kernel#load` by default.
+There are two possible gotchas here in development mode:

+1. If `User` is autoloaded before reaching the `require`, `app/models/user.rb`
-Since `load` does not store the name of the interpreted file in
+runs again because `load` does not update `$LOADED_FEATURES`.
-`$LOADED_FEATURES` (`$"`) `require` executes, again, `app/models/user.rb`.

-On the other hand, if `app/controllers/users_controllers.rb` happens to be
-evaluated before `User` is autoloaded then dependencies won’t mark `User` as an
+2. If the `require` runs first Rails does not mark `User` as an autoloaded
-autoloaded constant, and therefore changes to `app/models/user.rb` won’t be
+constant and changes to `app/models/user.rb` aren't reloaded.
-updated in development mode.

-Just follow the flow and use constant autoloading always, never mix autoloading
+Just follow the flow and use constant autoloading always, never mix
-and `require`.
-As a last resort, if some file absolutely needs to load a certain
+autoloading and `require`.
+As a last resort, if some file absolutely needs to
-file by hand use `require_dependency` to play nice with constant autoloading.
+load a certain file use `require_dependency` to play nice with constant
+autoloading.
 This option is rarely needed in practice, though.

 Of course, using `require` in autoloaded files to load ordinary 3rd party
-libraries is fine, and Rails is able to distinguish their constants, so they are
+libraries is fine, and Rails is able to distinguish their constants, they are
 not marked as autoloaded.

 ### Autoloading and Initializers